-12. Go snorkeling or scuba diving
+12. Go snorkeling/ scuba diving in Puerto Vallarta

 Are you a fan of swimming and marine life?
 If you answered yes, then this one will be quite a treat for you.

-Snorkeling is one of my favorite things to do and in Puerto Vallarta, you will find plenty of snorkeling sites where local tours can take you.
+Snorkeling is one of my favorite things to do in Puerto Vallarta, and you will find plenty of snorkeling sites where local tours can take you.